- Hourly reminders

 What Else Can You Add To Your Reminders?

 You can flag important tasks that require your immediate attention.
 Apple Reminders adds it to your Flagged smart list at the top of the left sidebar.
 You can set priorities for your tasks: None, Low, Medium and High.
 Exclamation marks on the title indicate the task’s priority level.
 You can move your reminder to different lists, under List.

-You can add images to your tasks by taking a photo, scanning documents or from your photo library.
+You can add images to your tasks by taking a photo, scanning documents or from your Photo Library.
 We managed to add 13 photos before we got tired.
 What are the chances you will need more than that?
 Long-pressing on your images gives you options to:

 You can create reminders from other apps: App Store, WhatsApp, Messages, Apple Notes, etc.

 You can Add List on the bottom right corner of the sidebar and name it.
-The app then gives you options to choose the colour and icon you want from sixty options.
-If the available icons don’t work for you, you can use an emoji instead.
-You can even use the emojis for your list names.
+The app then gives you options to choose the colour and icon (from sixty options).
+If the icons don’t work for you, you can use emojis instead.
+You can even use them for your list names.
 Tap Done to create the list when you’re happy with your options.

 The three-dots icon on the top right corner of the list has options to: